Exact inflationary solutions in exponential gravity: INTRODUCTION

+We would like to note that inflation is studied with non-minimal inflaton-gravity coupling in Ref.~\cite{Odintsov:2018ggm}.
+In the paper, the authors have presented an interesting reconstruction method to obtain slow-roll inflationary models.
+They have considered non-minimal coupling of the inflaton with the Einstein-Hilbert action.
+However, in our model we obtain exact solutions of inflationary evolution with an exit and also we have considered non-minimal coupling to the higher order terms.

 The paper is organized as the following.
-In the next section, we introduce the model in detail and show that it is convenient to study the model in Jordan frame.
-We then obtain the exact analytical solution for the de Sitter case and obtain the quasi-exponential inflationary solution with exit numerically for a range of initial conditions.
+In the next section, we introduce the model in detail and show that it is convenient to study the model in the Jordan frame.
+We then obtain the exact analytical inflationary solution exit.
 In section (\ref{sec:firstorder}), we compute the scalar and tensor power spectra.
 In the last section, we present the results and conclusions.

 We use (-,+,+,+) metric signature and natural units, $c=1,\quad \hslash=1$ and $\kappa\equiv\frac{1}{M_{Pl}^2}$, where $M_{Pl}$ is the reduced Planck mass.
 Lower Latin alphabets denote the 4-dimensional space-time, and lower Greek letters are used for the 3-dimensional space.
 Dot represents the derivative with respect to cosmic time $t$, while prime denotes derivative with respect to conformal time $\eta$. $H\equiv\frac{\dot{a}}{a}$ is the Hubble parameter.